 Nutrition and Dietary Supplements

-For anyone with a chronic illness, eating a healthy diet that's high in antioxidant foods -- fruits and vegetables -- is essential.
-Eating a poor diet may contribute to inflammation in the body.
+For anyone with a chronic illness, eating a healthy diet high in antioxidant-rich foods, fruits and vegetables, is essential.
+Eating a poor diet may increase inflammation in the body.

 Also, people with RA are at higher risk of developing heart disease and diabetes.
 A healthy diet and regular exercise can lower that risk.

-Although diet cannot cure RA, some people report that they have less pain, stiffness, and fatigue when they switched from a typical Western diet to a vegan diet with lots of uncooked berries, fruits, vegetables, nuts, roots, seeds, and sprouts.
+Although diet cannot cure RA, studies show that people with RA report less pain, stiffness, and fatigue when they switched from a typical Western diet to a Mediterranean diet that is high in fruits, vegetables, beans, nuts, seeds, fish, and olive oil, and low in red meat.
+Other studies link a vegan diet, with lots of uncooked berries, fruits, vegetables, nuts, roots, seeds, and sprouts with reduced RA symptoms.
 Vegan diets contain no animal products and get protein from vegetable sources.

-Some people think food allergies may play a part in the inflammation common in RA, and say that their symptoms get worse after they eat certain foods.
-Although researchers aren't sure if food allergies are to blame, you may want to try an elimination diet, which removes certain foods from your diet and then adds them back in, one by one.
-You will need to keep careful track of your symptoms in a food diary.
+Some people think food allergies play a part in the inflammation common in RA, and say their symptoms get worse after they eat certain foods.
+Although researchers are not sure if food allergies are to blame, you may want to try an elimination diet, which removes certain foods from your diet and then adds them back, one by one.
+You will need to keep track of your symptoms in a food diary.
 Usually it's best to try an elimination diet under the supervision of your doctor or a registered dietitian.